 - All applicants for financial assistance must have begun the admissions process at the qualifying program or institution they plan to attend.

 - Financial aid is open to any student with financial need entering or attending one of the aforementioned qualifying programs or institutions.
 All financial aid recipients must be accepted for enrollment in one of the aforementioned qualifying program or institutions in order to receive the financial aid.
+The recipient must be in good standing with qualifying program to qualify for the award.

 - Financial aid will not be awarded to EFFI Awards Committee members, officers, directors, or substantial contributors; to officers, directors, shareholders or employees of any qualifying programs or institutions; to immediate family members of EFFI Awards Committee members, officers, directors, or substantial contributors; or to immediate family members of officers, directors, shareholders or employees of any qualifying programs or institutions.